-of keywords, carried out by the application, which is based on user interests.
-Some of the topics might be of greater interest for users than other topics.
-The frequency of test topic request gives a good measure of users' interest in that particular area.
-Our solution is to employ a daemon application, that works in the background, or in periods of low activity (i.e. at night), and searches for frequently requested topics in the text of the questions.
+When a user edits or adds a test question to the database, the keywords assignment can also be performed.
+This is a static assignment, since it is performed by the user.
+We also propose a dynamic assignment of keywords, carried out by the application, which is based on user interests.
+Some topics might be of greater interest for users than other topics.
+The frequency of the test topic requested gives a good measure of users' interest in that particular area.
+Our solution is to use a daemon process (application) that works in the background, or in periods of low activity, and searches for frequently requested topics in the text of the questions.
 Next, it updates the QKS for the questions where the frequent topics have been found.